dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 1) **Choose the initial parameters**: For initializing an SNS for your dapp, you first choose the initial parameters of the SNS.
-   This includes both initial parameters of the governance and ledger (e.g., token name etc) as well as the initial token distribution.
+   This includes both initial parameters of the governance and ledger (e.g., token name) as well as the initial token distribution.
    You can also define the conditions for the decentralization sale, for example how many ICP tokens should at least and at most be collected.